 In other words, your accounts could get shut down!
 Watch the video below for more information about this.

 In a previous video, I explained how to represent more than one business or area of expertise on LinkedIn.
 If you currently have more than one account, you’ll want to eliminate the extra one as soon as possible.
-Find out how to keep your data and become a rule-abiding LinkedIn user.Avoid LinkedIn Jail by deleting your extra #LinkedIn Profile NOW!
+Find out how to analyze your social media performance, keep your data and become a rule-abiding LinkedIn user.Avoid LinkedIn Jail by deleting your extra #LinkedIn Profile NOW!
 Here is @LinkedInExpert to show us how. #SellingwithLinkedIn #LinkedInTips #SocialSellingClick To Tweet

 LinkedIn Profile Tips to Delete or Merge a Second Account in 8 Easy Steps